less/old-lesscss.org/templates/pages/synopsis.md

     1px + 1em  // error
     1px + unit(1em,px) // 2px

-These changes can be made to your less now and will compile fine with less 1.3.3.
-If you need to use 1.4.0 with older less, the old behaviour can be achieved using --strict-units-off and --strict-maths-off.
+The selector interpolation, maths and units changes can be made to your less now and will compile fine with less 1.3.3.
+If you need to use 1.4.0 with older less, the old behaviour of maths and units can be achieved using --strict-units-off and --strict-maths-off.

 in JavaScript,